-- Management's estimate of the allowance for uncollectible property taxes receivable is based on a historical collection rate of outstanding property taxes.
-We evaluated the key factors and assumptions used to develop the allowance in determining that it is reasonable in relation to the basic financial statements taken as a whole and in relation to the applicable opinion units. - Management's estimate of the useful lives of capital assets is based on the expected lifespan of the asset in accordance with standard guidelines.
-We evaluated the key factors and assumptions used to develop the estimate of useful lives in determining that it is reasonable in relation to the basic financial statements taken as a whole and in relation to the applicable opinion units. - Management's estimate of the allowance for uncollectible court fines and fees receivable is based on a historical collection rate of outstanding court fines and fees.
-We evaluated the key factors and assumptions used to develop the allowance in determining that it is reasonable in relation to the basic financial statements taken as a whole and in relation to the applicable opinion units. - Management's estimates of the net pension asset, OPEB liabilities, pension expense, and OPEB expense are based on actuarial assumptions which are determined by the demographics of the plan and future projections that the actuary makes based on historical information of the plan and the investment market.
+Management's estimate of the allowance for doubtful accounts for property tax and adjudicated fines receivable is based on a historical analysis of the collectability of these receivables.
+We evaluated key factors and assumptions used to develop the allowance in determining that it is reasonable in relation to the financial statements taken as a whole.

+Management's estimates of the accumulated depreciation, the related useful lives of capital assets, and the allowance for uncollectible fines.
+We evaluated the key factors and assumptions used to develop these estimates in determining that it is reasonable in relation to the financial statements taken as a whole.

+Management's estimate of the allowance for uncollectible court fines and fees receivable is based on a historical collection rate of outstanding court fines and fees.
+We evaluated the key factors and assumptions used to develop the allowance in determining that it is reasonable in relation to the basic financial statements taken as a whole and in relation to the applicable opinion units.

+Management's estimates of the net pension liability, OPEB liabilities, pension expense, and OPEB expense are based on actuarial assumptions which are determined by the demographics of the plan and future projections that the actuary makes based on historical information of the plan and the investment market.
 We evaluated the key factors and assumptions used to develop the net pension liability, OPEB liabilities, pension expense, and OPEB expense and determined that they are reasonable in relation to the basic financial statements taken as a whole and in relation to the applicable opinion units.